 If you have a question please use the search function (right) and also visit our dedicated FAQs pages.
 If you still cannot find the information you need please contact us and we will endeavour to provide an answer.

-Been told by an ex that she has gonorrhea and I fear I do as well as I’ve had some symptoms.
+Full question: Been told by an ex that she has gonorrhoea and I fear I do as well as I’ve had some symptoms.
 Rather than sit in a clinic I was hoping to discretely take the medicine to treat it.
 I read online that chlamydia treatment is the same.
 Is this the case?
 Read in full

 I am considering an online Vaniqa consultation with your company.
 I have read the important information page as requested by the consultation.
 I wonder if one of your doctors can get back to me with to answer following query:

 I would like to use Vaniqa on excess facial hair that is on my cheeks and sideburn area.
 Is it suitable to use Vaniqa on these areas?
 Read in full